What is Rock Salt?

 Most Rock Salt is used for table salt, which is commercially mined and prepared for human consumption.
 Some of it is mined and used for de icing purposes on roads.
 Rock Salt requires small amounts to work to a highly efficiently.
 Deicing Salt has a low environmental impact when it is being produced and when used.

 An interesting fact about rock salt for you is that these salt formations are an important part of some of the techniques used to locate new oil and gas resources.

-Deicing Salt can be applied where there is already snow and ice however it is more efficient if it is applied before this happens.
+Deicing Rock Salt can be applied where there is already snow and ice however it is more efficient if it is applied before this happens.
 Lets hope the weather forecasts are efficient!
 The salt aids a creation of brine that melts the ice quickly (find out more on why salt melts ice).

 There are vast amounts of Rock Salt available however it must be remembered that despite the planned logistics and stock levels transportation are expensive and inflexible.
 Due to this fact alternatives to Rock Salt were created however these can be an expensive alternative and often the large quantities of Rock Salt needed cannot be catered for.

 Rock Salt does not expire and can be kept in large amounts in a dry shelter.
 It is easy to work with and a variety of accessories can be purchased to spread Rock Salt evenly to avoid wastage and used to it’s most efficient.